Our Future Path! A plan for a better world!

 In addition, we cannot limit our candidates to those who belong to a political party or who are backed by special interest groups.
 Therefore, we need to remove the political parties from the process and to limit the influence of special interest groups.
 (See Political Parties.)

 Since we want the best candidate for the job and not the candidate who is best at campaigning, we will need a new method for us, the voters, to learn about the candidates.
-This new method would need to provide all voters and candidates with a fair and equitable opportunity to ask and to answer questions, and to discuss the issues.
+This new method would need to provide a fair and equitable opportunity for all voters and candidates to ask and to answer questions, and to discuss the issues.
 Then, once we, the voters, have made our selections, we need to have a better way for us to vote for our choices.

 To make these and other changes and to ensure that they are made uniformly across the United States, we should make them at the Federal level.
 This could be done with some appropriate legislation.
 However, there would undoubtedly be some Constitutional challenges to these laws.
 Therefore, to fend off court challenges and future attempts at undoing these changes, it would be best to add the appropriate changes in an amendment to the Constitution.